sunnya97/ethereum-developers-guide/hashing-and-merkle-trees.md

 ###### [Guide: Hashing](https://media.consensys.net/guide-hashing-33dc0467c126) - ConsenSys, 2016 \[Resource\]

-This inforgraphic by Yunyun Chen of ConsenSys is a nice easy way to remember the two main properties of a hash function.
+This infographic by Yunyun Chen of ConsenSys is a nice easy way to remember the two main properties of a hash function.
 Just take a quick glance at it.
 If you're really loving hash functions so far, maybe print it out and hang it up on your wall.

 ####